 1. The borrower doesn’t have enough down payment or enough equity in an existing property

 The most common reason for a hard money loan request being turned down is that the borrower doesn’t have enough of a down payment to put toward the purchase of the property, or they don’t have enough equity to borrow against in a property they already own.
-Some novice real estate investors incorrectly assume that a hard money lender will finance 100% of a property purchase.
+Some novice real estate investors incorrectly assume that a hard money lender wants to finance 100% of a property purchase.
 Read More: 3 reasons hard money lenders hate to hear “I need 100% financing”.
-25% is generally the necessary amount of equity the borrower must have invested in the deal.
+25% is generally the minimum amount of equity the borrower must have invested in the deal.

-Purchasing a property at a lower price than current market value with “built in equity” is generally not a substitute for a lack of down payment as hard money lenders require that the borrower has money of their own invested in the deal and has some “skin in the game”.
+Purchasing a property at a lower price than current market value with “built in equity” is not a substitute for a lack of down payment as hard money lenders require that the borrower has money of their own invested in the deal and has some “skin in the game”.

 In situations where the borrower already owns a property and is requesting a loan such as a bridge loan or refinance loan there must be enough equity in the property to borrow against.